infumap/infumap/docs/cli.md

 - **-s --settings (optional):** Path to a toml settings configuration file.
 If not specified, `~/.infumap/settings.toml` will be assumed.
 - **--item-id (optional):** Build fragments only for this item.

+### tag-images

+Run the image tagging processing loop without starting the web server.
+This command will load items, initialize the configured object store, and then continuously call the external image tagging service for supported image items that do not yet have image-tag artifacts.

+Options:

+- **-s --settings (optional):** Path to a toml settings configuration file.
+If not specified, `~/.infumap/settings.toml` will be assumed.
+- **--image-tagging-url (optional):** Override the configured `image_tagging_url` for this process.
+- **--image-tagging-concurrency (optional):** Override the configured number of concurrent image tagging requests for this process.
+- **--image-tagging-delay-secs (optional):** Sleep for this many seconds after each image tagging request in this process.
+Defaults to `0`.
+- **--item-id (optional):** Tag only this item.
+The item must have a supported image MIME type.
+- **--container-id (optional):** Tag only supported images within this container subtree, then exit after the finite batch completes.
+- **--list-failed (optional):** List supported images for which image tagging previously failed, then exit.

 ## API Commands